-When a person is intoxicated, or in early stages of withdrawal from ice, they will not be able to follow directions easily.
-Aggression is common, and can increase the risk of harm to those around them.
-Also, the person is at direct risk of physically hurting themselves due to the effects of intoxication or withdrawal.
-If this is happening to a person in your care, it is important to protect yourself, and to try to limit the physical harm the person can do to themselves.
+When a person is or in early stages of from ice, they may not be able to follow directions easily.
+Aggression is common, and this can increase the risk of harm to themselves and those around them.
+If this is happening to someone you know, it is important to protect yourself and others.
+If possible, also try to limit the physical harm the person can do to themselves.

->

-> If someone you suspect is using ice becomes violent and aggressive, here are some steps to take:
+If someone you suspect is using ice becomes violent and aggressive, here are some steps to take:

->

-> - Use an ‘open’ Dealing with situations calmly, and not in an aggressive or hostile way."> non-confrontational body stance, arms open, palms up, head lowered.
+Use an ‘open' body stance, arms open, palms up, head lowered.

-> - If at any stage you feel like you need to leave, do so.
-Call the police (000) for help, and remove yourself from the situation.
-This is especially the case if your exit is blocked, if the person is already too hostile, unstable, fearful, or intoxicated to respond to you, is threatening you or others, or has a weapon.
+If at any stage you feel like you need to leave, do so.
+Call the police (000) for help and remove yourself from the situation.
+This is especially the case if your exit is blocked, if the person is already too hostile, unstable, fearful, or to respond to you, is threatening you or others, or has a weapon.

->

-> Remember that, following a violent or aggressive incident, you will be feeling a range of emotions that will likely include anger, resentment, shock, extreme sadness, and worry.
+Remember that, following a violent or aggressive incident, you will be feeling a range of emotions that will likely include anger, resentment, shock, extreme sadness, and worry.
 You may also feel like you have to appease the person from now on, or avoid them altogether, so as to minimise the chance of a future violent/aggressive incident.
 Don’t forget that these are legitimate reactions to such a situation, and that you might also need some support to help you in the aftermath.
-You may like to refer to the “Starting the Conversation” page on this website to gain some ideas on openly addressing the issue of violence with an individual, when the effects of intoxication or withdrawal have diminished.
+For more information on support services and who to get help, visit What type of help is available? and When and where to get help?

 You may want to talk to someone about the issue of violence when the effects of intoxication or have diminished.
 Here are some brief tips to keep in mind: